sciZer0/7/v/README.md

 The realization of the ideal will lead to that each new global project on Earth will have an easy and cheap tool to start up right away with a user base of billions of people, airdropping its tokens (incentive points) to people of the base.

-According to this new paradigm, there might be a rethink of what is the moat for a project — since each new project can start very powerfully, regardless of big money and "useful" connections.
+Each new project will have the ability to start very powerfully, regardless of big money and "useful" connections.

-The moat of a project might only be that it should be extremely-hard for competitors to **improve** the conditions the project provides to customers/users.

 Keeping in mind the new paradigm and the new revolutionary blockchain protocol, it is important to note of the blockchain industry that namely thanks to its protocol, each blockchain project created before 2023 might be perceived in the future as absolutely